-- 10.1.1 These Rules are part of the Technical Rules of the ISSF and apply to all Running Target events at 50m and 10m. - 10.1.2 All athletes, team leaders, and officials must be familiar with the ISSF Rules and ensure that these Rules are enforced.
-It is the responsibility of each athlete to comply with the Rules. - 10.1.3 When a Rule refers to right-handed athletes, the reverse of that Rule refers to left-handed athletes. - 10.1.4 Unless a Rule applies specifically to a men's or women's event, it must apply uniformly to both men's and women's events.

-SAFETY IS OF PARAMOUNT IMPORTANCE

-ISSF Safety Rules are found in the General Technical Rules, Rule 6.2.

-Target and target standards are found in the General Technical Rules, Rule 6.3.
-Requirements for ranges and other facilities are found in the General Technical Rules, Rule 6.4.

-10.4STANDARDS FOR 50m AND 10m RIFLES

-See: RUNNING TARGET RIFLE SPECIFICATION TABLE

-Any rifle is permitted that meets the following standards may be used:

-- 10.4.1 The weight of the rifle and sight together must not exceed 5.5 kg. - 10.4.2 An adjustable butt plate is permitted.
+40.4 10.1 GENERAL 10.1.1 These Rules are part of the ISSF Technical Rules and apply to all 50m and 10m Running Target events.
+10.1.2 All athletes, team leaders and officials must be familiar with the ISSF Rules and ensure that these Rules are enforced.
+It is the responsibility of each athlete to comply with the Rules.
+10.1.3 When a Rule refers to right-handed athletes, the reverse of that Rule refers to left-handed athletes.
+10.1.4 Unless a Rule applies specifically to a men's or women's event, it must apply uniformly to both men's and women's events.
+10.2 SAFETY SAFETY IS OF PARAMOUNT IMPORTANCE ISSF Safety Rules are found in Rule 6.2.
+10.3 RANGE AND TARGET STANDARDS Target and target standards are found in Rule 6.3.
+Requirements for ranges and other facilities are found in Rule 6.4.
+10.4 STANDARDS FOR 50m AND 10m RIFLES See: RUNNING TARGET RIFLE SPECIFICATION TABLE (10.13) Any rifle that meets the following standards may be used: 10.4.1 The weight of the rifle and sight together must not exceed 5.5 kg.
+10.4.2 An adjustable butt plate is permitted.
 The curvature of the butt plate (positive or negative) must not exceed a depth or height of 20 mm.
-The butt plate length must not exceed 150 mm.
+The butt plate length must not exceed 150mm.
 Measurement of the depth or height of the butt plate will be made at right-angles to the centerline of the bore of the rifle (see Table).
 The lowest point of the butt plate, in its lowest position must not be lower than 200 mm below the centerline of the bore of the rifle (see Table).

-10.4.3 Sights

-The height of the center line of the telescope above the center line of the rifle bore must not be more than 75 mm.

-- 10.4.3.1 50m Rifles.
-Any types of sights are permitted. - 10.4.3.2 10m Rifles.
-Any type of sights is permitted except that optical sights must be non-variable with a maximum of four power (4 x) magnification (tolerance = +0.4 x).
-Examination of magnification power will be done with mechanical or optical devices. - 10.4.3.3 Except when a sight is damaged, through mechanical or optical failure, it may not be exchanged between slow and fast runs.
+10.4.3 Sights The height of the center line of the telescope above the center line of the rifle bore must not be more than 75 mm.
+10.4.3.1 50m Rifles.
+Any types of sights are permitted.
+10.4.3.2 10m Rifles.
+Any type of sights is permitted except that optical sights must be non-variable with a maximum of four power $(4 x)$ magnification (tolerance = $+0.4 x$).
+Examination of magnification power will be done with mechanical or optical devices.
+10.4.3.3 Except when a sight is damaged, through mechanical or optical failure, it may not be exchanged between slow and fast runs.
 Sight adjustments during the event are permitted, provided they do not delay the shooting.

-- 10.4.3.4 Barrel Weights.
-Only barrel weights within a radius of 60 mm from the center of the barrel are permitted and must not be added or removed after Equipment Control.
-They must bear the seal of the equipment control. - 10.4.3.5 One Rifle Per Event.
+10.4.3.4 Barrel Weights.
+Only barrel weights within a radius of 60 mm from the center of the barrel are permitted and must not be added from the center of the barrel are permitted and must not be added or removed after Equipment Control.
+They must bear the seal of the equipment control.

+10.4.3.5 One Rifle Per Event.
 The same rifle, including the sight, weights and trigger system, must be used for slow and fast runs in any event.